Henry Watson Barnard: Cricket

 Barnard played cricket at school and was in the Eton team for the inaugural Eton v Harrow match in 1805.
-He played in five first-class cricket matches between 1815 and 1823, making his first-class debut for a Kent XI against an England side (Note: During the period in which Barnard played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) in 1815 at Wrotham Napps, playing alongside his brother John Barnard who also made his debut in the same match.
-He played for Old Etonians against the Gentlemen of England in 1816 and 1817 and for MCC against a Hampshire side in 1818.
-His final first-class match was at Chislehurst Common for Kent against MCC in 1823.
+He played in five matches between 1815 and 1823, making his important debut for Kent against England (i.e., the "rest" of England) in 1815 at Wrotham Napps, playing alongside his brother John Barnard who also made his debut in the same match.
+He played for Old Etonians against the Gentlemen of England in 1816 and 1817 and for Marylebone Cricket Club (MCC) against Hampshire in 1818.
+His final important match was at Chislehurst Common for Kent against MCC in 1823.
 He scored a total of 76 runs, with his highest score of 40 made for Old Etonians in 1817.
 He also took five wickets (Note: In the period Barnard played, wickets taken by bowlers were normally only recorded if they were bowled.
 Other means of dismissal were not credited to any bowler.
-As a result the number of wickets he took is uncertain, with the total of five being a minimum.) in his five first-class matches, four of them in the same match for Old Etonians.
+As a result the number of wickets he took is uncertain, with the total of five being a minimum.) in his five important matches, four of them in the same match for Old Etonians.

-John Barnard played in a total of 18 first-class matches and was President of MCC in 1829–30.
-Another of Barnard's brothers, George, also played first-class cricket, playing twice for Cambridge University in 1825 and 1826, having captained Eton whilst at school.
-(Note: Barnard's oldest brother Charles is not known to have played cricket.
+John Barnard played in a total of 18 important matches and was President of MCC in 1829–30.
+Another of Barnard's brothers, George, also played important cricket, playing twice for Cambridge University in 1825 and 1826, having captained Eton whilst at school.
+(Note: Barnard's oldest brother Charles is not known to have played.
 He lived between 1790 and 1878 and after attending Eton and St John's, Cambridge was the British Chargé d'affaires at Coburg from 1842.)